SydneyKinney/Bootcamp_Group_Project/README.md

 ### Machine Learning Model (Vera)
 - As we are analysing a regression and not a classification problem we are going to use one of the models which can analyse linear regression.
-- Supervised learning Linear regression (multiple linear regressions)
+- We are assuming that we will use Supervised learning with Linear regression (multiple linear regressions).

 ### Database (Daniel)